Fishing for Forage

 • Frozen Rosehips: These gems are incredibly high in Vitamin C and antioxidants.
 Delicious in tea, these tart wild rosehips can be used to make jam, lip balm and specialty syrups.
 Warning: Be sure you do some research on when to harvest them, and how to control the small hairs surrounding the seeds that can cause itching or irritation.

-• Wintergreen berries: The beautiful thing about wintergreen is it’s completely safe for consumption.
+• Wintergreen berries: The beautiful thing about wintergreen is that it’s completely safe for consumption.
 Identify it properly, and you can have an unlimited supply of fresh breath on hikes and berries in the winter to pick for fun recipes such as ice cream.

 Hopefully, this encourages you to forage your surroundings for fun, delicious, and useful treasures along the shores of Ontario’s beautiful lakes!
 There are many other advanced plants and mushrooms to be had; your best bet is to do as much research as possible, or pick up a laminated field guide made for hitting the water!